 The Challenge of Disseminating Information: Pool builders run into an issue where new players are simultaneously learning the strategy of the game while perpetually having to decipher all the information related to it.

-As you might imagine, deck builders can be among the worst offenders as these games can lose a lot of momentum early on by challenging players with key decisions while they are still figuring out their options.
+As you might imagine, deck builders can be among the worst offenders, as these games can lose a lot of momentum early on by challenging players with key decisions while they are still understanding their options.
 Games in which pool building is the game seem to have the most difficulty disseminating information, as new players are pressed to identify iconography or read the text-heavy detailed effects of cards throughout their first game.

 Additionally, if the game features constant revelation of new cards (such as Ascension) it can keep experienced players on their toes, but also introduce a lot of new variables when new players are adapting to the basic cards.
-The whole situation tends to be exacerbated by the need for pool builders to showcase variety and offer a range of powerful, interesting or useful items to players every turn while they are still getting their feet wet.
-You can’t go swimming until you get your feet wet.
+The whole situation tends to be exacerbated by the expectation for pool builders to showcase variety and offer a range of powerful, interesting or useful items to players every turn while they are still getting their feet wet.
+You can’t go swimming until you get your feet wet, yet pool builders are frequently pushing new players into the deep end.

 Pool building is a fascinating mechanic full of opportunity, particularly given the ideas on display in dice builders and the recent growth of bag builders.
 Many of these strengths and weaknesses used deck builders as the key example, mainly because they make up the vast majority of pool builders at the moment.